HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Introduction

 Over the last two decades, the way we experience web applications has changed, giving us richer and more interactive content.
 Unfortunately, this content comes with a cost in both data storage and bandwidth.
 Most of the time, this makes it harder for many of us to fully experience a web product when the network we use is degraded, or our device doesn't have enough space.
 Caching is both a solution to and the cause of some of these problems.
-Learning to navigate the multiverse of choices will enable you to build not only for high-end devices but also for the next billion users that access your product from low-end devices.
+Learning to navigate the multitude of choices will enable you to build not only for high-end devices but also for the next billion users that access your product from low-end devices.

 Caching is a technique that enables the reuse of previously downloaded content, from simple static assets like JavaScript, CSS files or basic string values to more complex JSON API responses.